comChrisT/CGI/README.md

 ##' Group2
-##'A project to demonstrate collaboration features of Git and GitHub to CO1111 students
+##'A project to create a treasure hunt web application

 ##'The team members are:
 -Christos Topaka<br>